AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/lifecycle/android.md

 ---
-title: Mobile Core lifecycle extension in Android
+title: Mobile Core Lifecycle extension in Android
-description: A guide explaining how to use the Mobile Core lifecycle extension in Android.
+description: A guide explaining how to use the Mobile Core Lifecycle extension in Android.
+keywords:
+- Android
+- Lifecycle
+- Lifecycle for Mobile Core
+- Product overview
 ---

 # Lifecycle extension in Android